galasokolova/spring-in-action-demo/chap6-fine-tuning-config/README.md

 - The alias 'tomcat' is used as the identifier for the key.
 - RSA represents the encryption algorithm for the key.
 - The key size is set to 2048 bits.
+- The certificate will be valid for 365 days
 - 'mykeys.jks' is the name of the keystore file.